 I am often asked—how can we do more to protect battlefields?
 It is a question that I think about often, and what has driven our organization to become the effective and efficient nonprofit it is.

-As an organization, we’ve decided that to get to the next level—to do more to protect the next 50,000 acres of battlefield land that needs to be saved–we need a name that better reflects our overall mission.
-That is why we’ve created an overarching umbrella organization called the American Battlefield Trust with two divisions under it—the Civil War Trust and the Revolutionary War Trust.
-The Civil War Trust is not going away, it remains the largest and most important division of the American Battlefield Trust.
+As an organization, we’ve decided that to get to the next level—to do more to protect the next 52,000 acres of battlefield land that needs to be saved–we need a name that better reflects our overall mission.
+That is why we created an overarching umbrella organization called the American Battlefield Trust with two divisions under it—the Civil War Trust and the Revolutionary War Trust.
+The Civil War Trust has not gone away; it remains the largest and most important division of the American Battlefield Trust.

 I encourage you to spend a few minutes exploring our website to see the different ways that you can support battlefield preservation through your estate.
-If you have any questions please contact Alice Mullis in our planned giving office directly at email@example.com or 202-367-1861 ext.
-7219.
+If you have any questions please contact Meaghan K. Hogan in our planned giving office directly at email@example.com or 202-367-1861 ext.
+7242.

 P.S.
 If you have already included the Civil War Trust in your estate plans you don’t need to change them–the American Battlefield Trust is the same legal entity as the Civil War Trust.
 Read this page for more information.